KZN Snake Catcher Rescues Biggest Black Mamba of His Career at Albert Luthuli Central Hospital

 SA amazed by black mamba rescue

 Online users reacted with a mixture of shock and relief at the sheer size of the black mamba.
-Many praised Warren for the bravery of the snake catcher.
+Many praised the bravery of the snake catcher.
 The successful and harm-free relocation has been celebrated as a triumph for public safety and wildlife conservation efforts.
 Read the comments below:

 Snake catcher was excited to use new snake tongs